tastynoodle/rainyday.js/README.md

 rd = new RainyDay
     (
         {
             opacity: 1,             // Opacity of rain drops
                                     // Defaults to 1
             blur: 10,               // Defines blur due to rain effect
                                     // Defaults to 10
             resize: true,           // Enable or disable handling resize events
                                     // Defaults to 'true'
             gravity: true,          // Enable or disable gravity
                                     // Defaults to 'true'
             collisions: true,       // Enable or disable collisions
                                     // Defaults to 'true'
-            gravityThreshold: 3,            // Threshold for the gravity function
+            threshold: 3,           // Threshold for the gravity function
                                     // Defaults to 3
-            gravityAngle: Math.PI / 2       // Gravity angle
+            angle: Math.PI / 2      // Gravity angle
                                     // Defaults to PI / 2
-            gravityAngleVariance: 0,
+            angleVariance: 0,
-            reflectionScaledownFactor: 5,
+            scaledownFactor: 5,
-            reflectionDropMappingWidth: 50,
+            reflectionWidth: 50,
-            reflectionDropMappingHeight: 50
+            reflectionHeight: 50
         }
     )
     .cover()                        // Use as page background
     .img(image1)                    // script background
     .rain(                          // execute with presets
     [
         [3, 2, 0.4], // add drops size 3+(0,2) with 40% probability
         [5, 2, 0.5], // add drops size 5+(0,2) with 10% probability